abdalrahmanalmahrouq/graduation-project/PROJECT_COMMENTS.md

 `  make the loading spinner consistent for all component ` Nov/08 **Purpose:**
 < to make the spinner for loading icon the same for all components >

+### Commit

+` feat: enable each doctor to upload,read medical record for patient for specific appointment ` Nov/09 **Purpose:**
+< now the doctor can upload,read medical consultation for booked patients for specific appointment >